Shopping from home and in person

 Marks and Spencer say: Our shops are now well-stocked throughout the day and we’ve launched a new Book and Shop service, so you can make an appointment to avoid any queues.
 Typically, when a slot is booked this is for one person per household.
 However, we understand customers may need extra assistance and so colleagues in store have been advised that carers should be allowed entry into stores with a customer who has booked an appointment.
 We have a volunteer e-gift card to make it easier to shop for somoone else.
 Our stores that sell food, clothing and home are open, with clothing-only floors closed except where they provide access.
 All our Food stores remain open but stores that only sell clothing and/or homewares and outlet stores are temporarily closed.
 M&S food is now available online for delivery via Ocado.

 Morrison’s say: We’ve expanded our range of Food Boxes.
-You can select from a variety of boxes from essentials to a Christmas feast, with convenient delivery directly to your door, usually next day.
+You can select from a variety of boxes from essentials to a special occasion, with convenient delivery directly to your door, usually next day.
 You can subscribe to get a regular box, and you can order by phone if you don’t have internet access.
-Our range now includes boxes and hampers for yourself or as a gift, including Christmas baking, flowers or a festive afternoon tea, and non-food boxes, such as hygiene essentials or even a Christmas tree.
+Our range now includes boxes and hampers for yourself or as a gift, including flowers or an afternoon tea treat, and non-food boxes, such as cleaning materials.
 We also offer our usual online shopping, including an ‘easy shop’ readymade list to fill your trolley in one click.
 Volunteer buying your groceries?
 Send them an eGift or gift card.
 If you use Deliveroo, Morrison’s new partnership means you can order from a range of 70 items, for delivery to your door (up to 2.5 miles from a store) in as little as 30 minutes.
 We’ve also expanded our Click & Collect service.
 With our Doorstep Delivery service (within 10 miles of a store) aimed at elderly, or vulnerable customers (free) and others isolating of any age (small charge), you can order by phone (0345 611 6111) from a range of essentials and pay by card on delivery, which is usually next day (order by 5pm).
 Find out more here.

 Sainsbury’s say: From Thursday 5 November we will offer elderly and vulnerable customers priority access to our stores.
 This means you can skip the queue at any time so that we can welcome you into our stores quickly and safely.
 We are giving our customers who are vulnerable priority access to our online home delivery service.
 We’ve expanded our Click & Collect service to over 300 locations: customers can place their order online as usual and pick it up from a collection point in the store car park.
 We encourage you to visit our stores throughout the day to avoid queues when stores open in the morning.
 The majority of our supermarkets are now open 7am-10pm.
 Our Volunteer Shopping Cards make it easier for a helper to shop in store on your behalf.